ncezid-biome/stylo/docs/usage.md

 - `singularity`
   - A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
 - `rosalind`
-  - A CDC server specific configuration profile for running jobs of the cluster using [Singularity](https://sylabs.io/docs/)
+  - A CDC server specific configuration profile for running jobs on the cluster using [Singularity](https://sylabs.io/docs/)

 ### `-resume`